California Verbal Learning Test: Administration

 The original CVLT was normed on a 'reference sample' of 273 nonclinical subjects.

 The experimenter reads a list of 16 nouns aloud, at one-second intervals, in fixed order, over five learning trials (list A).
 After each trial, the subject is asked to recall as many words as they can in any order (i.e., free recall).

 A big feature, compared to other verbal learning tests, is that the words are drawn from four semantic categories (tools, fruits, clothing, spices and herbs), with no consecutive words from the same category.
 If a subject 'clusters' words from a category together, it is probable that they are using semantic organisation.

 An interference list (list B) is presented that shares two categories from List A (e.g., fruit and tools) and has two unshared categories (e.g., fish and kitchen utensils).
 However, neither list uses common words for a specific category (e.g., apples used rather than bananas).
 Free and cued recall of list A are tested immediately (short-delay), and again after 20 minutes (long-delay).
 In cued recall, the experimenter prompts the subjects with the word category.

 The CVLT ends with a recognition task, where the experimenter presents the subject with a 44-word list, and the subject must indicate whether it is a target word or a distractor.
 Some distractors share semantic categories with the target words while others sound alike.
 The 44-word list is presented like shopping list as it was argued that this is an activity that people face in their everyday activities.
 Background participant information about age, sex, and ethnicity are recorded for demographic purposes.
-The words have an average of 2.37 syllables and there are 64% of the items on the recognition list are distractors.
+The words have an average of 2.37 syllables and 64% of the items on the recognition list are distractors.